-One limitation of sales ratio studies is that a property's sale price may be a imperfect indication of its true market value.
+One limitation of sales ratio studies is that a property's sale price may be an imperfect indication of its true market value.
 Given inevitable random factors in the sale of any individual property, the final price may include some "noise."
 If so, this will introduce some measurement error into the analysis, which could lead to the appearance of regressivity when there is none.
 For instance, consider two hypothetical homes that are identical and each worth \$100,000.
 If both homes went up for sale at the same time, one might fetch a price of \$105,000, say if the seller is a particularly savvy negotiator, while the other home might garner only \$95,000, say if the buyer is a particularly savvy negotiator.
-If the assessor appropriately assessed both home at \$100,000, a sales ratio analysis would indicate regressivity (the higher-priced home is underassessed and the lower-priced home would be over-assessed).
+If the assessor appropriately assessed both homes at \$100,000, a sales ratio analysis would indicate regressivity (the higher-priced home is underassessed and the lower-priced home would be over-assessed).
 While there is no reliable correction for measurement error of this kind, as long as the extent of measurement error is small, relative to the price, the extent of bias will also be small.

-In this section, we use Monte Carlo simulations to estimate the extent of measurement error that would need to exist in order for any of our test to show regressivity when there is none.
+We use Monte Carlo simulations to estimate the extent of measurement error that would need to exist for any of our tests to falsely show regressivity due to measurement error or unrelated noise in the data.
 These tests compare our results with thousands of hypothetical scenarios to determine the likelihood that our same results would be reproduced in the market absent regressivity.
-As Table 6 shows, these tests demonstrate that for all 6 common measures of regressivity used in our evaluation, home prices would need to vary by more than 25% among similar homes to produce the same level of regressivity currently observed in Franklin County.
+As Table 6 shows, these tests demonstrate that for 5 of the 6 measures of regressivity used in our evaluation, home prices would need to vary by more than 25% among similar homes to produce the same level of regressivity currently observed in Marion County.